bettercss/bettercss/README.md

 Bettercss is a css toolkit that provides base libraries for you to include, and extend upon in your css projects.

-The toolkit will never boast itself as a framework nor a complete solution.
-The compiled source provided is to be used for rapid prototyping, and should not to be included as a final solution unless your going for a seriously minimal style.

 ## Install

 You can download or install the source from one of the following locations.